 • Experienced Management Team.
 Our Chief Executive Officer and key engineers combined have over 100 years of engineering and production experience in the design and manufacturing of power systems.
 Our engineers have equipment design experience, as well as hands-on skills to build prototypes.
-A key factor demonstrating our management's abilities and our engineering aptitude can be found in our successful track record over the last 25 years of executing research, design and engineering contracts, with an average of four projects per year.
+A key factor demonstrating our management's abilities and our engineering aptitude can be found in our successful track record over the last 40 years of executing research, design and engineering contracts.